NINAnor/oneimpact/README.md

 and parameterized using the zone of influence radius.
 - `save_mfilter`: Saves filters/weight matrices outside R for use within GRASS GIS modules.

-### Auxiliary functions:
+### Ancillary functions:

-- `util_binarize_grass`: Binarize continuous or multi-class categorical rasters within GRASS GIS.
+- `grass_binarize`: Binarize continuous or multi-class categorical rasters within GRASS GIS.
 Binary maps may be used as input for cumulative zone of influence and kernel density calculation.
-- `util_v2rast_count_grass`: Rasterize a vector files counting the number of features within each pixel of the output raster.
+- `grass_v2rast_count`: Rasterize a vector files counting the number of features within each pixel of the output raster.
 Count rasters may be used as input for cumulative zone of influence and kernel density calculation.

 ### Support for landscape simulation: